 That said, you can still buy quality winter motorcycle gloves on a budget, you just need to know what you are looking for.

 They’re made from abrasion-resistant textile with a leather palm.
-They claim to be waterproof with a Hipora lining and feature a useful drawstring cuff closure system.
+They claim to be waterproof (a claimed that’s backed up by the fact it uses a Hipora lining) and features a useful drawstring cuff closure system.

 The only thing missing is any hard armour, but they get great owner reviews and for the money they look like a great buy.